-This course is available to tenth grade students enrolled in Geometry.
+This course is available to students enrolled in Geometry.
 This course gives students an elective credit and is designed for those students who may find that they need more time and opportunities to master the geometry concepts and skills.
 Since it is taken concurrently with Geometry, the skills and concepts taught in this course relate to those being taught in the Geometry course.
 This course is adapted to the pace of each individual learner.
 Enrollment is by recommendation only.

-Prerequisite: Teacher and school counselor recommendation.
+Prerequisite: Teacher and school counselor recommendation and enrollment in Geometry.
 Duration: Full Year.
 Credit: 1.0 Elective.
-Geometry enrolled students.

-#242 Math Prep: This course is available to all blue house students who find they need more time and opportunity to master math concepts and skills covered in their other math courses.
+#242 Math Prep:

+This course is available to all blue house students who find they need more time and opportunity to master math concepts and skills covered in their other math courses.
 Since it is taken concurrently with another math course, there will be time given to strengthen and re-learn topics covered in those courses.
 In addition, a standardized test preparation portion of this course is designed to familiarize and better prepare students for the mathematics portions of the ACT and SAT.
 Students will learn test taking strategies, discover their own areas of mathematical content strengths and weaknesses, review and re-learn content covered on the assessments, and practice using technology allowed on the tests.

-Prerequisite: Concurrent enrollment in Algebra II, Algebra Extended, Algebra III, Pre-Calculus, AP Statistics or Consumer Math.
-Enrollment will be prioritized by teacher recommendation.
+Prerequisite: Concurrent enrollment in 11th or 12th grade math class.
 Duration: Semester.
 Credit: 0.5 Elective.